AIM: Introduction to Medicine

 - Exposure to imaging studies in radiology

-In the afternoons of the last two weeks of the program, you will engage in a hands-on group activity focused on an emerging issue in medicine.
+In the afternoons of the last two weeks of the program, you will engage in laboratory activities focused on systems physiology.
 You will present your findings to peers and other members of the BU community to conclude the program.

-All activities are led by medical faculty on staff at BU’s School of Medicine or faculty and graduate students from BU’s Charles River Campus.
+All activities are led by faculty and graduate students from BU’s Charles River Campus.
 The educational goals of the program are to: 1) deepen your understanding of the academic science behind medicine; 2) provide you with opportunities to engage in some of the experiential learning activities in which graduate medical students participate; and 3) introduce the range of professional possibilities that exist within the medical field.

 There are plenty of social activities to make sure everyone becomes familiar with the BU campus, Boston – and each other!
 You can plan your own free time or participate in weekend group activities, or even mix it up and join students in our other programs for a variety of scheduled events.